Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: Preliminaries and notation

 when $z \to \infty$.
 In this case, one denotes

 \end{definition}

 For various properties of asymptotic expansions, see \cite{Wo}.

-The following theorem is due to Fedoryuk and can be found in \cite[Section 2.4.5]{Fe2} (for the statement) and in \cite[Chapter 5]{Fe1} (for the details and proofs, in Russian).
-To our knowledge, this is the only version of the saddle point method in the literature for $f,S$ analytic functions in several complex variables.
+The following theorem is due to Fedoryuk and can be found in \cite[Section 2.4.5]{Fe2} (for the statement) and in \cite[Chapter 5]{Fe1} (for the details and proofs, in Russian). {Compare also with \cite[Theorem 4.2]{PV} (in English).} To our knowledge, this is the only version of the saddle point method in the literature for $f,S$ analytic functions in several complex variables.

 \begin{theorem}[Fedoryuk] Let $m\geqslant 1$ be an integer, and $ \gamma^m $ an $m$-dimensional smooth compact real sub-manifold of $\C^m$ with connected boundary.
 We denote $z=(z_1,\ldots,z_m) \in \C^m$ and $dz= dz_1\cdots dz_m$.
 Let $z\mapsto f(z)$ and $z\mapsto S(z)$ be two complex-valued functions analytic on a domain $D$ such that $\gamma^m \subset D \subset \C^m$.
 We consider the integral